rgzr/sshtun/README.md

 )

 func main() {
-    // We want to connect to port 8080 on our machine to acces port 80 on my.super.host.com sshTun := sshtun.New(8080, "my.super.host.com", 80)
+    // We want to connect to port 8080 on our machine to access port 80 on my.super.host.com sshTun := sshtun.New(8080, "my.super.host.com", 80)

     // We enable debug messages to see what happens